I felt the need to share this article again as many dog owners and some dog trainer’s are not familiar with the Best way to train a dog.

 While we know that wolves and dogs are biologically the same, we also know that behaviorally they are very different.
 On page 24 in the book Dogs, evolutionary biologist Dr. Raymond Coppinger states: “Dogs may well be closely related to wolves but that does not mean they behave like wolves.
 People are closely related to chimps but that doesn’t make us a subspecies of chimpanzees.
 Nor does it mean we behave like chimps.”
 Coppinger goes on to explain some of the differences between dogs and wolves: 1) dogs are not as quick at learning and have poor problem solving skills, 2) dogs have smaller brains, 3) dogs are easily tamed, 4) dogs are better scavengers, and 5) even when feral, dogs do not have a pack structure.
 As Coppinger states on page 67: “I don’t think a dog knows what people are talking about when they exhibit this “alpha wolf” behavior.
 Dogs do not understand such behaviors because the village dogs didn’t have a pack structure; they were semi solitary animals.”
 “In fact, contrary to popular belief, dog’s around the world do not (or only rarely) exhibit ‘pack’ behavior.”
 Coppinger’s observations are made based on his study of dogs throughout the world.

 As for Gus and me, I do not really remember much of what happened next other than being offered ice for my hand as Paula worked with Gus for the remainder of the class.
-In fact, Gus and I were rather wary of each other for quite some time and I let Paula images-2take him to the rest of his classes for the next couple of years.
+In fact, Gus and I were rather wary of each other for quite some time and I let Paula take him to the rest of his classes for the next couple of years.
 Over time and lots of games of tennis ball, Gus and I learned to trust one another again and started having fun.
 As I started to learn more about dogs I discovered that there were far better ways to train a dog than with fear and intimidation and trying to be dominant.

 So, if my dog Is not dominant, why does he misbehave?